 … so evocative you are instantly transported back in time.

 The 1970’s were the era of pet rocks, waterbeds, and “Have a nice day!”
 But they were also a decade of East/West tensions and tumultuous change, much like the political climate we face today.

 It is Radio 930’s belief that the art form of rock & roll music will have continuing impact on the 21st Century’s global movement towards freedom and human rights.

-An invitation-only industry reading of Radio 930: Children of the Revolution will be held at The American Theatre Of Actors – John Cullum Theater 314 West 54th Street New York, NY 10019 on Friday, February 23, 2018 at 3pm & 6pm.
+An invitation-only industry staged reading of Radio 930: Children of the Revolution was held at The American Theatre Of Actors – John Cullum Theater 314 West 54th Street New York, NY 10019 on Friday February 23, 2018 at 3pm & 6pm.